Vaishvi-chaudhari/Dynamic-Customer-Churn-Simulator/README.md

 ---

-## 🎤 Interview Answer

-> *"I built a real-time churn risk simulator deployed as a backend service.
-The system models how users transition between engagement states — Active, At Risk, Churned — using Markov chains, and updates churn probability dynamically using Bayesian logic whenever new behavior data arrives.
+> *"Built a real-time churn risk simulator deployed as a backend service.
+The system models how users transition between engagement states - Active, At Risk, Churned - using Markov chains, and updates churn probability dynamically using Bayesian logic whenever new behavior data arrives.
 It's designed as a multi-company platform so any product can send user activity and receive real-time churn risk insights with a Streamlit dashboard for business stakeholders."*